-This is my adaptation of the Mozzarella Pizzaiola recipe in one of my all-time favourite cookbooks Polpo.
+This slow-roasted tomato salad with mozzarella is my adaptation of the Mozzarella Pizzaiola recipe in one of my all-time favourite cookbooks Polpo.
 I landed up using basil instead of oregano which makes up the classic Pizzaiola sauce.
 The tomatoes are roasted slowly in the oven until just before they fall apart and develop a delicious sweetness in their own sauce.
 This sauce becomes part of the dressing.

 Recipe – adapted from Polpo – serves 4 as a side

-Salad of slow-roasted tomatoes with mozzarella & basil
+Salad of slow-roasted tomatoes with mozzarella & basilPrint Recipe

-1 kg tomatoes, any and a variety
+- 1 kg tomatoes any and a variety

-extra virgin olive oil
+- extra virgin olive oil

-red wine vinegar
+- red wine vinegar

-sea salt flakes (Maldon) & black pepper
+- sea salt flakes Maldon & black pepper

-1 tablespoon sugar
+- 1 tablespoon sugar

-a small handful basil leaves
+- a small handful basil leaves

-3 x 125g buffalo mozzarella or fior di latte
+- 3 x 125g buffalo mozzarella or fior di latte

-3 handfuls of fresh wild rocket
+- 3 handfuls of fresh wild rocket

-preheat the oven to 140C.
+- preheat the oven to 140C.
 Cut the tomatoes into bite sizes or halve cherry and rosa tomatoes.
 If they are small, leave them whole.
 Scatter them on a large baking tray and drizzle over a good glug of olive oil and a few splashes of red wine vinegar. sprinkle the sugar, salt and pepper.
 Roast for 1 1/2 hours until the tomatoes are starting to burst but still hold their shape.

-Allow the tomatoes to cool slightly.
+- Allow the tomatoes to cool slightly.
 Arrange the rocket on a large serving plate and spoon the tomatoes over this making sure to scrape off all the sauce.
 Tear the mozzarella up slightly and place this on top.
 Scatter over the basil leaves and serve.

 Find me on Instagram